 ONCOLOGIC SURGERY

-Preoperative treatment (such as chemotherapy or neoadjuvant radiotherapy) may be indicated to reduce the size of the primary tumor, allowing for a safer and more manageable operation with a reduced risk of distant metastases.
+Preoperative treatment (such as chemotherapy or neoadjuvant radiotherapy) may be required to reduce the size of the primary tumor, allowing for a safer and more manageable operation with a reduced risk of distant metastases.

 Advances in anesthesia, resuscitation techniques, and medical treatments for cardiovascular diseases allow for more aggressive surgeries, even in older patients.
-However, it is important to remember that such procedures should be performed in facilities with Intensive Care Units (ICU) and properly trained professionals.
+However, it is important to remember that such procedures should only be performed in facilities with Intensive Care Units (ICU) and properly trained professionals.

 Oncologic surgery can also be performed using minimally invasive techniques such as laparoscopy and robotic surgery.